kizunanocoin/docs/docs/integration-guides/ipc-integration.md

 !!! warning "Work in progress"
     Permission settings is a work in progress, and their exact definition and defaults will be part of RPC 2.0 in a future node release.

-With IPC 2.0, the Nano node offers an authorization system.
+With IPC 2.0, KIZUNANO COIN node offers an authorization system.

 The configuration is done in `config-access.toml` by defining users and optional roles.
 Permissions are then assigned to these.
 The node only checks for permissions, never roles.
 This way, you can freely structure roles and users the way that suits your situation.